mautic/developer-documentation-new/docs/plugins/continuous-integration.rst

 Continuous Integration
 ######################

 Mautic runs several tests on every commit to ensure that the code is working as expected.
-These tests are run on :xref:`Github Actions`.
+These tests are run on :xref:`github_actions`.

 - :xref:`phpstan` for static analysis.
 - :xref:`phpunit` for unit, functional and integration tests.